 Integrative Acupuncture Clinic (IAC) believes health and wellness come from many different sources.
 Both Holistic and Allopathic medicine are very powerful healers.
 At IAC we believe in Integrating both of them to truly heal the body as a whole.
 Nell Clark is a liscenced acupuncturist and herbalist as well as a registered nurse.
 She sees the benefit, and detriment, of both eastern and western medicine and finds a place for both when treating the body.
-Nell applies evidence-based principles to the practice of acupuncture and related therapies to achieve the highest standard of integrative care.
-By sharing her collective resources and medical experience, Nell achieves amazing clinical outcomes.
+IAC applies evidence-based principles to the practice of acupuncture and related therapies to achieve the highest standard of integrative care.
+By sharing her collective resources and medical experience, IAC achieves amazing clinical outcomes.

 Acupuncture and Chinese Herbal Medicine